tomcook/nostalgiabot/README.md

 - **[Obama Nostalgia](https://twitter.com/ObamaNostalgia)** - The original bot this was written to enable.
 Launched just after President Obama left office using his eight years of archived White House Flickr photos.
 [Source data can be found here](https://github.com/tomcook/nostalgiabot-obama).

 - **[Biden Nostalgia](https://twitter.com/BidenNostalgia)** - Posting photos from the Biden campaign and administration.
-Campaign photos are a frozen-in-time export from Flickr, but administration photos will be periodically scraped out as President Biden's time in office goes on.
+Campaign photos are a frozen-in-time export from Flickr, but administration photos was periodically scraped out as President Biden's time in office went on.
 [Source data can be found here](https://github.com/tomcook/nostalgiabot-biden).

 ## Content Licensing